Trainraider/simple-errors/README.md

 #### `./meson.build`
 The first place to look is the top-level `meson.build`.
 You'll want to change the project name from `'template'` and possibly `'c'` to another language, as well a adjusting the version field and possibly the license.
-This is just a template, you can change the license.
-Think of this project as a blank slate that happens to come with my license of choice by default.

 Anyways, next adjust the email and description fields.
 Then in the `pkg_mod.generate` section you'll want to change the name of the `foo_lib`